rhysd/unite-oldfiles.vim/README.md

 Search `v:oldfiles` Incrementally with [unite.vim](https://github.com/Shougo/unite.vim)
 =======================================================================================

-This is a [unite.vim](https://github.com/Shougo/unite.vim) source for `v:oldfiles`. `v:oldfiles` or `:oldfiles` are a list of marked file list in `.viminfo`.
+This is a [unite.vim](https://github.com/Shougo/unite.vim) source for `v:oldfiles`. `v:oldfiles` or `:oldfiles` is a list of marked files in `.viminfo`.
 Please see `:help oldfiles` to know more detail.
 There are already many 'Most Recently Used' plugins.
-This extension intends to be used in minimal usage (who want to use Vim's native feature as much as possible).
+This extension intends to be used in minimal usage for people who want to use Vim's native feature as much as possible.

 ## Installation

-Copy `autoload` directory to your `~/.vim` (or `~/vimfiles` in Window) directly or use `:packadd`.
+Copy `autoload` directory to your `~/.vim` (or `~/vimfiles` on Windows) directly or use `:packadd`.
 Or please use your favorite plugin manager. [unite.vim](https://github.com/Shougo/unite.vim) also should be installed.

 ## Usage